awslabs/aws-az-failure-chaostoolkit/README.md

         - BrokerId2
 ```

-To 'rollback' the changes made by the `fail_az` action, you can use `recover_az` in your experiment template.
+* To 'rollback' the changes made by the `fail_az` action, you can use `recover_az` in your experiment template.
 The `recover_az` function will read the state file generated and rollback if it's a service that's supported.

-Please explore the code to see existing probes, actions and supported capabilities.

-Alternatively, you can run `chaos discover aws-az-failure-chaostoolkit` to view the list of supported actions and probes along with their required and optional arguments for each service in the generated `discovery.json` file.

-Do also note that by default, the `dry_run` argument for the functions are set to `True`.
+* Do also note that by default, the `dry_run` argument for each `fail_az` action is required.
+Setting it to `True` will only run read-only operations and not impact the target resources.
 Set it to `False` if you want the actions to make changes your resources.
+It is best practice to set it on an experiment level under the configuration block and then reference it for every action.
+* To have granular filtering of resources, you can also provide a list of tags as part of the argument for the `fail_az` action.

+Please explore the code to see existing actions and supported arguments.
+Alternatively, you can run `chaos discover aws-az-failure-chaostoolkit` to view the list of supported actions along with their required and optional arguments for each service in the generated `discovery.json` file.

 ## Configuration